MarimerLLC/csla/docs/CSLA-Versions.md

 ## Upgrading

 1. The upgrade difficulty depends on your current version
-   1. From 1.x – it is a rewrite (but to be fair, that code was obsoleted 14 years ago 😊 )
+   1. From 1.x – it is a rewrite (but to be fair, that code was obsoleted 17 years ago 😊 )
    1. From 2.x-3.6 – it requires quite a lot of changes (removing now-obsolete code), but the process is typically mechanical/repetitive, not hard
       1. EXCEPT if your UI is WinForms, in which case we enhanced CSLA to reveal some nasty UI bugs with data binding, so those bugs are often revealed as people move to or past v3.0.5
    1. From 3.8 – requires wrapping of old-style business rules into the new rules engine model
    1. From 4.0 – there’ve been some minor breaking changes that don’t affect everyone, but reviewing the release notes to see if a given codebase is affected is required

-Fwiw, CSLA 4 came out 7 years ago, and there’ve been no _major_ breaking changes since then.
-Really there’ve been 3 major breaking change points in CSLA .NET’s 18 year history:

-1. Add support for .NET generics and a rules engine in v2
-1. Major changes to support Silverlight, Windows Phone, .NET Core, mono, Xamarin, etc. in v3.8
-1. New rules engine in v4

-Even the upcoming v5 release has no truly major breaking changes.
-I did switch to semantic versioning starting with v4.9.0, which helps keep track of when to expect trouble.
-So current is 4.11.2, meaning 6 releases without breaking changes – only bug fixes and enhancements since Oct 2018.
-We’ve saved up all the breaking changes for the v5 release.

-•	The rename of all NuGet packages will break everyone: https://github.com/MarimerLLC/csla/issues/1151
-a.
-Fix is just to update all NuGet references, so very mechanical
-•	Moving use of SqlClient to its own NuGet package will break a lot of people (but was forced due to .NET Core): https://github.com/MarimerLLC/csla/issues/981
-a.
-Fix is to add another NuGet package reference (either for the old System.Data or the new Microsoft.Data implementation)

-All the other items in the list will affect only narrow subsets of the overall CSLA user base.
+   1. From 5.0 – CSLA 6 is a major update that embraces dependency injection, so nearly all apps will be affected in their startup code, and in any interaction with the `ApplicationContext` or data portal types (all of which are now available as DI services)

 Some older posts with information about upgrading: